redgeoff/replicate-couchdb-cluster/README.md

 * We feel it is much safer to have a separate backup of our data in case something happens to our data, e.g. we accidentally delete data, there is a hacking attempt, etc...
 * Sometimes you want to replicate a cluster to a different region of the world.
 (The built-in clustering in CouchDB 2 isn't designed to be used across different regions of the world)
-* In rare cases, we have found that CouchDB sometimes corrupts database files.
+* In rare cases, we have found that CouchDB sometimes corrupts database files and in these rare cases, we've had to restore data from our backups.

 ## [Testing](TESTING.md)